Members - NHS Highland

-Scottish Ministers particularly welcome applications from groups currently under-represented on the Boards of Scotland’s public bodies, such as women, disabled people, ethnic minorities andpeople aged under 50.
+The Scottish Ministers particularly welcome applications from groups currently under-represented on Scotland’s public bodies, such as women, disabled people, those from minority ethnic communities, and people aged under 50.

 For more specific detail of the particular requirements of the roles, please see the the person specification, which forms part of the application pack.
 Also included in the pack is more detailed information about NHS Highland and its role within NHS Scotland.